pinkywafer/PinkyLEDs/README.md

 It should be possible to run this on other ESP8266 boards, but other changes may be needed

-Additional libraries which you will require are:
+# Board required:
 * ESP8266 Boards Version 2.5.2 (installed to arduinoIDE in boards manager)

+or
 * ESP32 Boards Version 1.0.3 (installed to arduinoIDE in boards manager)
+# Additional libraries required
 * ArduinoJson version 5 (I'm using version 5.13.5) (Will not work with version 6)
 * PubSubClient Latest version
 * FastLED Latest version (3.3.2)